FX93Y2/Price-Prediction-Comparison-between-ARIMA-Model-and-LSTM/README.md

-# Stock Performance Analysis in Relation to R&D Investment

-This repository contains a data analysis project that examines the relationship between Research and Development (R&D) spending and stock performance for major companies in the technology and utilities sectors.
-The primary focus is on comparing the R&D spending's impact on stock prices of Microsoft (MSFT) and Nvidia (NVDA) with an observational contrast to utility companies like Duke Energy (DUK) and The Southern Company (SO).
+# Comparative Analysis of ARIMA and LSTM Models in Stock Price Prediction

 ## Project Overview

-The project aims to identify any correlations between the amounts invested in R&D and the stock price fluctuations over a given period.
-It hypothesizes that increased R&D spending is a sign of a company's potential for innovation, growth, and future earnings, which might be reflected in the stock's performance.
+This repository contains a project focused on evaluating the performance of ARIMA and LSTM models in forecasting stock prices within industries differently impacted by AI technological advancements.
+Specifically, the analysis compares these models' predictive accuracy and efficiency in the technology sector, heavily influenced by AI, against the utilities sector, which is less affected by such advancements.

+## Objective
+The primary goal is to understand how ARIMA and LSTM models handle forecasting tasks in varying industry contexts and to determine their applicability and effectiveness in real-world financial analysis.

 ## Repository Structure